iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 ## Input & pre-processing

 {Describe input files and how they will be processed in order for the method to work.
-Describe how sample tables have to look like, and any other input that is needed (e.g. genome).}
+Describe how sample tables have to look like, and any other input that is needed (e.g. genome).

+Note: A single sample table format should be sufficient for all workflows (different columns will be used based on the run mode).
+If not possible, clearly state that a different sample table format is required for different workflows and provide an example of each possible format.}

 ## Params